Temple University Beasley School of Law, J.D., Cum Laude, 2009

 S. Michael Sirkin

 Mike Sirkin litigates corporate and business disputes in the Delaware Court of Chancery and Supreme Court.
-He specializes in cases arising from mergers and acquisitions, including appraisal cases and cases involving the fiduciary duties of directors and officers.
-Mike also advises clients about complex Delaware law issues in a variety of transactional and pre-litigation contexts, including pre-suit demands, conflict-of-interest transactions, books and records requests, and inside-round financings.
+He specializes in cases arising from mergers and acquisitions, including appraisal cases and cases involving the fiduciary duties of corporate directors and officers.
+Mike also advises clients about the Delaware law and corporate governance issues that arise in a variety of transactional and pre-litigation contexts, including pre-suit demands, conflict-of-interest transactions, books and records requests, and inside-round financings.

-Mike currently represents the respondents in three of the largest appraisal cases in history (BMC Software, Lender Processing Services, and Zale).
+Mike has substantial experience litigating valuation issues, having represented respondents in three of the largest appraisal cases in history (BMC Software, Lender Processing Services, and Zale).
 Mike also represents the directors of Facebook in a lawsuit in the Court of Chancery challenging their compensation.
 In addition, he represents the Kinder Morgan entities in a lawsuit challenging their $75 billion corporate consolidation.

 Mike is a frequent author and speaker on Delaware law issues.
 He has published articles in The Business Lawyer, The M&A Lawyer, Insights, and Deal Points, and has spoken on panel discussions sponsored by the Private Equity and Venture Capital Subcommittee of the Business Law Section of the American Bar Association and Thompson West.